Heterogeneous Causal Discovery of Repeated Undesirable Health Outcomes: Experiments and Results

-\emph{Interventions on patient noncompliance, insulin management, and smoking dependence can be further investigated to reduce repeat ER visits in diabetic population.} Long-term use of insulin and patient noncompliance are discovered as risk factors for repeat ER visits consistent with previous studies~\cite{kitabchi-dc09,grote-fns16}.
+\emph{Interventions on patient noncompliance, insulin management, and smoking dependence can be further investigated to reduce repeat ED visits in diabetic population.} Long-term use of insulin and patient noncompliance are discovered as risk factors for repeat ED visits consistent with previous studies~\cite{kitabchi-dc09,grote-fns16}.
 Nicotine dependence is likely a factor interacting with other causes because smoking is found to be associated with increased blood glucose levels and risk of cardiovascular and kidney comorbidities for diabetic patients~\cite{tonstad-drcp09}.

-\emph{Interventions encouraging regular checkups, immunization, and drug adherence can be investigated for reducing repeat ER visits.} Figure \ref{fig:neg_ate} shows the ICD-10 codes with negative causal effects which can be considered as possible interventions or preventive factors.
+\emph{Interventions encouraging regular checkups, immunization, and drug adherence can be investigated for reducing repeat ED visits.} Figure \ref{fig:neg_ate} shows the ICD-10 codes with negative causal effects which can be considered as possible interventions or preventive factors.
 While some codes, such as Myopia, are not suitable as interventions, others, such as ``Encounter of General Medical Exam (Z000)” and ``Encounter for Immunization (Z23)” are.
 These preventive measures are recommended to diabetic population to prevent complications~\cite{smith-cd00,cdc-online21}.
-The ICD-10 codes associated with long-term (current) use of drugs are likely proxies for drug adherence. \emph{Potential interventions and heterogeneous causal effects}.
+The ICD-10 codes associated with long-term (current) use of drugs are likely proxies for drug adherence.
+Other diagnosis codes are likely proxies for medical service use or effect modifiers capturing heterogeneity of plausible preventive factors.

+\emph{Potential interventions and heterogeneous causal effects}.
 Figure \ref{fig:results_hte} depicts the ICD-10 diagnosis codes identified to produce heterogeneous causal effects for the two practical interventions, Z000 and Z23.
-The values in the x-axis are the differences of CATE of treatment {$X_j$} on repeat ER visits $Y$ for patients with and without a diagnosis {$Z$} i.e. {${X_j}_{CATE}(Z=1) - {X_j}_{CATE}(Z=0)$}.
+The values in the x-axis are the differences of CATE of treatment {$X_j$} on repeat ED visits $Y$ for patients with and without a diagnosis {$Z$} i.e. {${X_j}_{CATE}(Z=1) - {X_j}_{CATE}(Z=0)$}.
 In Figure \ref{fig:office_hte}, we observe that intervention on the medical exam has less preventive effectiveness to patients with symptoms of convulsions (R569) compared to patients without convulsions.
-Figure \ref{fig:results_hte} suggests interventions on both preventive measures for reducing repeat ER visits are less effective for diabetic patients with metabolic syndrome (primary hypertension (I10) or Hyperlipidemia (E785)) as well as for patients already utilizing health services such as drug use or dietary counseling.
+Figure \ref{fig:results_hte} suggests interventions on both preventive measures for reducing repeat ED visits are less effective for diabetic patients with metabolic syndrome (primary hypertension (I10) or Hyperlipidemia (E785)) as well as for patients already utilizing health services such as drug use or dietary counseling.